 - Less Activity Transferred in Later Months: the amount of this month’s activity transferred after the end of the month.
 This is typically nonzero because activity from the end of the month will be transferred at the beginning of the following month.

 - Untransferred Activity: The difference between the above two sections.
-This is typically nonzero for the current month because funds haven’t yet transferred from the most recent days’ activity.
+This is typically nonzero for the current month because funds haven’t yet been paid out from the most recent days’ activity.

 |Less Activity Transferred in Month||-8.68||-5.1|